-The Education (Pastoral Care) Amendment Bill was introduced on 14 October 2019.
+The Education (Pastoral Care) Amendment Bill was passed by Parliament on 12 December 2019.
 It amends the Education Act 1989 and enables the Minister of Education to issue a code of practice for the pastoral care of domestic tertiary students.

-Currently there is no consistent approach to the welfare and pastoral care of domestic tertiary students.
-Recent events, including the death of a student in a hall of residence, have highlighted the limits of the current systems and processes in place for tertiary student welfare.
+Previously there was no consistent approach to the welfare and pastoral care of domestic tertiary students.
+Events in 2019, including the death of a student in a hall of residence, highlighted the limits of the previous systems and processes in place for tertiary student welfare.

-This Bill proposes to address the regulatory gap that exists for the pastoral care of domestic tertiary education students to ensure that these students live in a safe environment and have a positive experience that supports their educational achievement.
+This Bill addresses the regulatory gap that existed for the pastoral care of domestic tertiary education students to ensure that these students live in a safe environment and have a positive experience that supports their educational achievement.

 - brings together a new regulatory regime for the pastoral care of domestic tertiary students with the existing regime for the pastoral care of international students